MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 This article is part of a roadmap of procedures for configuring SharePoint hybrid solutions.
 Be sure you're [following a roadmap](configuration-roadmaps.md) when you do the procedures in this article.

 > [!NOTE]
-> We recommend using the [SharePoint Hybrid Configuration Wizard](hybrid-configuration-wizard-in-the-sharepoint-online-admin-center.md#hybrid-configuration-wizard-in-the-sharepoint-admin-center) to establish the Server-to-Server authentication between SharePoint Server and SharePoint in Microsoft 365.
-If you are unable to use the Hybrid Picker for any reason, follow the steps in this article to enable server-to-server authentication.
+> We recommend using the [SharePoint Hybrid Configuration wizard](hybrid-configuration-wizard-in-the-sharepoint-online-admin-center.md#hybrid-configuration-wizard-in-the-sharepoint-admin-center) to establish the Server-to-Server authentication between SharePoint Server and SharePoint in Microsoft 365.
+If you are unable to use the Hybrid Configuration wizard for any reason, follow the steps in this article to enable server-to-server authentication.

 ## Configure server-to-server authentication